ESMB/SR_coincidence/README.md

 Code for determining the coincidence between two super-resolution images.
-Requires either thunderstorm or GDSCSMLM output.
+Requires either thunderstorm or GDSCSMLM output (in GDSCSMLM branch).